How to Lay Pavers on Dirt for Walkway: A Comprehensive Guide

 4. Edging Material: Options include plastic, metal, or wood to keep pavers in place.

-5. Geotextile Fabric (optional): Prevents soil erosion and enhances stability.
+5. Geotextile Fabric (optional): Helps prevent soil erosion and enhances stability.

-6. Stakes and String: This is for marking the boundaries of your walkway.
+6. Stakes and String: For marking the boundaries of your walkway.

 7. Shovel: Essential for excavation and moving materials.

-8. Hand Tamper or Plate Compactor: This is used for compacting soil and base material.
+8. Hand Tamper or Plate Compactor: Used for compacting soil and base material.

 9. Rubber Mallet: Gently tap pavers into place.

-10. Screed Board: This is used to level the sand layer.
+10. Screed Board: Used to level the sand layer.

 11. Broom: To sweep sand into the joints.